 The CData Cmdlets for Azure Data Lake Storage are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to Azure Data Lake Storage.

-The cmdlets are not only a PowerShell interface to the Azure Data Lake Storage API, but also an SQL interface; this tutorial shows how to use both to retrieve Azure Data Lake Storage data.
+The Cmdlets are not only a PowerShell interface to Azure Data Lake Storage, but also an SQL interface; this tutorial shows how to use both to retrieve Azure Data Lake Storage data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Azure Data Lake Storage.
 To access Azure Data Lake Storage data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Azure Data Lake Storage.

-After obtaining the needed connection properties, accessing Azure Data Lake Storage data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Azure Data Lake Storage data in PowerShell can be enabled in three steps.

 Authenticating to a Gen 1 DataLakeStore Account